paultongyoo/churn-model-evaluation-platform/README.md

 ## Platform ECS Services

-Once the Terraform `make apply` command completes successfully, you should see output similar to the following that provides you URLs to each of the 4 tools created:
+Once the Terraform `make apply` command completes successfully, you should see output similar to the following that provides you URLs to each of the created tools:
 ```
 🎉 All systems go! 🎉